 Our city’s stunning beauty gets an upgrade over the holidays with festive light displays, holiday decor, and all sorts of Christmas events.

-In fact, Vancouver’s Christmas activities might just be enough warm the heart of Ebenezer Scrooge himself!
+In fact, Vancouver’s Christmas activities might just warm the heart of Ebenezer Scrooge himself!

 Vancouver Christmas Activities: The Best Christmas Things to Do in Vancouver

 Check out the Canyon Lights at Capilano Suspension Bridge

 If you’re visiting Vancouver over Christmas it becomes even more stunning: as an end-to-end-lit, multi-coloured changing display – check out the video!

 For Christmas 2023 Canyon Lights runs from November 17th – January 21st 2024 – between 11:00 am and 9:00 pm daily (closed Christmas Day).

 Want to read Canyon Lights reviews and book the perfect Vancouver Christmas activity?
 Click the orange button below: